Morpheuslabs-io/neo-sample-python-sc/README.md

     "http://bops-t.morpheuslabs.io:33362" //using Internal RPC URL with full link ]
 ```

-7. Open terminal and enter command `np-prompt -p -v` to connnect to private net
+6. In the terminal,  enter command `np-prompt -p` to connnect to the private network

-You should get something like this:
+You should see something like this:

 ```
 Privatenet useragent '/Neo:2.10.1/', nonce: 977855951